Happy Valentine’s Month Lovers! I hope you’re being showered with love and affection and treats.

 Here’s the thing lovers–I love love.
 I really do.
 I am for affection, and treats, and letting people know that you love them.
 I think there is so much love in our lives to be grateful for–from our friends to our families to the baristas who remember our names and exactly how we like our coffees.
 All of that is love –and should be celebrated.
 In fact, sometimes I think we forget how much love is in our lives.
 We concentrate on romantic love–which is amazing–and the big, grand gestures that can accompany it are fantastic.
 But the simple gestures that friends, family and sometimes strangers can show us are just as great.
 When I found this list of ways to say “I love you”, it hit me–because these non-grand gestures of love are often what make up our lives.
 And they are fantastic.
 And should be celebrated–not because a holiday says so, but because we are so lucky to have people in our lives who care how our days go.

-If you’re celebrating today–great!
+If you love to celebrate Valentine’s–great!
 There’s nothing wrong with that.
 And if you’re not–great!
 There’s nothing wrong with that.
 I hope in whatever way, on whatever day you chose, you can take a minute to see the love in your life–and maybe let those people know you love them too.
 And not to get on my soapbox–but this is my soapbox–I hope you let yourself know that you love you too.
 I saw an essay about being the love of your own life (regardless of any other relationship) and of all the things I love, I love that.
 Ourselves will be with us forever–we will spend the most time with ourselves, we will grow old together, we will be forever tied together.
 Loving yourself isn’t always easy (that’s another therapy trip), but it is important and rewarding.
 So while we’re celebrating love–maybe let’s learn to love ourselves, develop a great relationship with ourselves, treat ourselves like we’re the loves of our lives, be the loves of our own lives.
 And if that involves treating ourselves to new shoes to pamper us?
 Well, everyone wins 🙂

 I wish us all an abundance of love and amazing shoes this week!
 XO RA